 As we get older, our bodies and minds begin to lose their suppleness slowly.
-This is a normal effect of aging, though sometimes, the decline can be steeper and related to neurodegenerative conditions.
+This is

 How true is this idea?
 In a new, longitudinal study, researchers from the University of Aberdeen and the National Health Service (NHS) Grampian in Aberdeen — both in the United Kingdom — in collaboration with colleagues from the National University of Ireland in Galway address this question.

 The research team was led by Dr. Roger Staff, who is an honorary lecturer at the University of Aberdeen, and head of medical physics at Aberdeen Royal Infirmary.

 "Activity engagement is so often argued to be an important dimension of successful aging (and more specifically, the preservation of intellectual function in old age) that the 'use it or lose it' conjecture already appears to be an established fact of cognitive aging," the research team writes in the

 "We aimed to re-examine this claim by analyzing the effects of activity engagement on cognitive test performance and the trajectory of that performance in late adulthood," the investigators explain.

 The researchers analyzed the data of 498 participants who were all born in 1936 and had taken an intelligence test — The Moray House Test — when they were 11 years old, as part of the Scottish Mental Survey of 1947.
 The team collected this information through the archives of the Scottish Council for Research in Education, which holds records of the Scottish Mental Survey.

 At the beginning of the current study, the participants were around 64 years old and had provided information about their educational history and mental abilities at baseline.